 Ancient Egyptians were in love with names.
 Identity, eternity and categories of being were subjects of great fascination and they believed that names are the essence of true magic.
 Know the name and you own it in your mind.
-The light of ancient Egypt shines into your inner dark, naming the faces, forms and forces there, identifying your monsters, supermen and demons, thus harnessing their energies and skills for the benefit of your daily life.
+The light of ancient Egypt shines into your inner dark, naming the faces, forms and forces there, identifying your monsters and supermen, your angels and demons, thus harnessing their energies and skills for the benefit of your daily life.

 The Egyptians understood that the human personality had universal aspects, those functions of living within a vessel of animal-flesh that are the basic tools of being human.
-Your life is powered by the harmonic interactions of these aspects and Egyptians gave a voice to unconscious portions of your being.
+Your life is powered by the harmonic interactions of these conscious and unconscious aspects, and Egyptians gave a voice to those unconscious portions of your being.
 “The Opening of the Mouth” was an important ritual, a phrase that also means “The Giving of a Voice.”
-The silent dark within you is given a voice, a vote in the course of your life.
-That is the dialog between you and your unconscious self and it is the same dialog for everyone, no matter what words and images are used.
-Egyptians had a formal language for that dialog, a language shared by everyone from pharaoh to farmer.
+The silent darkness within you is given a voice, a vote in the course of your life.
+That is the dialog between you and your unconscious self, the same dialog for everyone, no matter what words and images are used.
+Egyptians had a formal language for that dialog, a language once shared by everyone from pharaoh to farmer.
 The better you understand your darker self, the more natural and spontaneous your life’s journey will be — and the more fun.

-The ancient Egyptians deep understanding of human nature was expressed in visual metaphors and literary terms that do seem deliberately mysterious to us, yet their names for the facets of individual personality were learned with mother’s milk and painted with exquisite skill by their finest artists.
-They were immersed in a mythology that guided the dialog between their conscious egos and their deep unconscious, a dialog that kept their culture and society intact throughout the changes of the world and other nations.
+Their deep understanding of human nature was expressed in visual metaphors and literary terms that do seem deliberately mysterious to us, yet their names for the facets of individual personality were learned with mother’s milk and painted everywhere with exquisite skill by their finest artists.
+They were immersed in a mythology that guided the dialog between their conscious egos and their unconscious selves, a dialog that kept their culture and society intact throughout the changes of the world and other nations.

-This easy-to-read site is an excellent companion to Egyptian studies and an unusual travel guide through the mind of ancient Egypt.
+This easy-to-read site is an excellent companion to Egyptian studies, as well as an unusual travel guide through the mind of ancient Egypt.
 You begin in the Garden of Osiris.